Essex House Surgery

 Can I have my second dose early if I am going away/on holiday?

 No. Vaccines will be given in line with government guidance.
-They are most effective when given at 8 weeks.

 I have lots of questions regarding the vaccine, can I discuss these when I come to the vaccine clinic?